a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ### Assumptions ###
 - The user works with US dollar amounts only
+- The user wants to perform only arithmetic
 - The user does not know about scientific notation
 - The user will never work with numbers with an absolute value greater than 999,999,999,999
 - The user doesn't care if the calculator doesn't work on browsers other than the latest version of Chrome.